Saylorsburg, Pennsylvania

 Saylorsburg is a census-designated place and unincorporated community in Monroe County, Pennsylvania, United States.
 Saylorsburg is located off Pennsylvania Route 33, 5 mi northwest of Wind Gap.
 As of the 2010 census, its population was 1,126.
 The village is located in both Ross Township and Hamilton Township.

 Saylorsburg is in the Pocono Mountains.

-One of the two main centers of Arsha Vidya Gurukulam is located here.
-This is a Hindu Vedic teaching center founded by Swami Dayananda Saraswati.
+Wildlife

+Saylorsburg is home to some species of wildlife, including American black bear, gray & red fox, white-tailed deer, groundhog, Virginia opossum, raccoon, and fisher.
+Saylorsburg is also home to several bird species including great blue heron, wild turkey, and bald eagle.
+Although only few sightings have been reported, it is commonly known that elk reside in higher elevations in the Pocono Mountains.

+Education

+The Hamilton Township side of the CDP is in Stroudsburg Area School District while the Ross Township side is in Pleasant Valley School District.